ronanchris/interactive-node-network/docs/guides/coach-michael-stolarz-guide.md

 # Interactive Node Network - Coach Guide

 ## Project Overview
-The Interactive Node Network is a beautiful and performant visualization that creates an ethereal network of connected nodes.
+The Interactive Node Network is a performant visualization that creates an ethereal network of connected nodes.
 Built with TypeScript and Canvas, it features smooth animations, physics-based movement, and a dynamic gradient that follows the user's cursor.

 ## Current State (March 2024)
 The project has reached a polished state with: